Published: 19th April 2019, last updated: 14th September 2023

 The arguments for eradicating (or severely controlling) the Scottish biting midge are many and varied.
 Academics working on the problem argue that midges are costly for the Scottish economy.
 As mentioned above, they are problematic for productivity levels in outdoors industry (not to mention extremely unpleasant for the workers involved) and cost the tourism industry a huge amount each year.

 What is more, while midges do not carry diseases fatal to humans, the same cannot be said for animals.
 Midges do carry some major livestock pathogens.
 For example, midges can carry the blue tongue virus, which kills sheep.
-While this virus has not yet appeared in the UK, it could happen – especially as global warming continues and midges surviving over winter may increase potential for them to harbour disease.
+While this virus has not yet appeared in the UK, it could happen – especially as global warming continues and midges surviving over winter may increase the potential for them to harbour disease.

 However, scientists are mostly of the belief that this is unlikely to become a problem within our lifetimes.
-What is more, from an ecological standpoint, sheep and red deer (another food source for midges) do a lot more damage, due to lack of predators and unsustainable land management, than the midges do.
+What is more, from an ecological standpoint, sheep and red deer (another food source for midges) do a lot more damage, due to a lack of predators and unsustainable land management, than the midges do.

 Another argument used in favour of widespread midge control (if not outright eradication) is that, while they do play a role in the food chain – eaten by a range of bats and birds and other creatures – those creatures would, if midges were gone, just eat something else.

 Existing prey data on bats and birds suggest that controlling (potentially reducing) midge numbers in Scotland would have minimal impact on predatory species.
 It is believed that midge control only results in a small shift in prey selection in areas of significant midge reduction.
 The pipistrelle, for example, the most common bat species in Scotland, is known to feed unselectively on whatever insects are available.
 The same is believed to be true of warblers and other passerines.
-Impact of the removal of midge larvae from soil ecosystems is also believed to be relatively small, since they constitute only a very small proportion of the total soil fauna.
+The impact of the removal of midge larvae from soil ecosystems is also believed to be relatively small since they constitute only a very small proportion of the total soil fauna.

 Setting aside the bigger picture for the moment, many ways to get rid of midges focus on keeping midges away from individuals, rather than removing them from an environment altogether.
 Methods for avoiding midge bites usually fall into two main areas: coverage (to prevent midges from reaching your skin) and repellents (which reduce midge’s attraction to an individual).